Heathen Lexicon

 Seiða: to enchant with a charm, zauber, ségen.

-Seiðmagnan: the working of the Seiðr.
+Seiðmagnan: the working of Seiðr.

 Seiðstafr: Völva's staff; enchanted distaff; wand; Gander; see also Distaff.